dkuang1980/promptsite/docs/index.md

 *You will never miss a prompt version again with PromptSite.*

-PromptSite is a powerful prompt lifecycle management package that helps you version control, track, and experiment with your LLM prompts with ease.
+PromptSite is a lightweight prompt management package that helps you version control, track, and experiment with your LLM prompts with ease.
 It focuses on the experimental and prototyping phase before shipping to production.

 ## Key Features
 - **Version Control**: Track and manage different versions of your prompts during the engineering process